tesseract-ocr/tessdoc/ImproveQuality.md

 It is also possible to add words to the word list Tesseract uses to help recognition, or to add common character patterns, which can further help to improve accuracy if you have a good idea of the sort of input you expect.
 This is explained in more detail in the [Tesseract manual](https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#config-files-and-augmenting-with-user-data).

 If you know you will only encounter a subset of the characters available in the language, such as only digits, you can use the `tessedit_char_whitelist` [configuration variable](ControlParams).
-See the [FAQ for an example](FAQ#how-do-i-recognize-only-digits).
+See the [FAQ for an example](FAQ-Old#how-do-i-recognize-only-digits).
+Note this feature is not supported in Tesseract 4.
+See [here](issues/751#issuecomment-333904808) for a workaround.

 ## Still having problems?